Welcome to WiserTogether!

 In the fall of 2007, my wife and I went through a difficult pregnancy.
 In particular, the decision about whether to undergo invasive, risky and expensive genetic tests daunted us.

 There were plenty of sources of information and resources: friends, family, the Internet, helplines, genetic counselors, even medical literature.

 In fact, in some ways there was too much information – or at least too much to be useful.
 Our friends were helpful, but the information was anecdotal.
 Health websites had good information, but they were overwhelming and didn’t offer enough direction.
-The information was not actionable and not personalized for our situation.
+Also, the information was not actionable and not personalized for our situation.
 It was nearly impossible to feel fully comfortable with our choices and get to a decision that gave us peace of mind.

 Founder & CEO, WiserTogether, Inc.